CyberCRI/RedMetrics/API.md

  * POST - Adds more state information sent with the Snapshot object, or array of Shapshot objects.
 The gameId, playerId, and adminKey query parameters are required.
 The groupId parameter is optional.
 Since the snapshot object cannot be addressed by itself, no Location header will be returned.

 ## Paging

-Since a large number of values can be returned via GET requests for lists, a paging mechanism is put in place.
-The list is included in a JSON object that also specifies the index of the first item returned (start), the number of items returned in the response (count), and the total number of items recorded (total).
-For example, the third page of 50 items from a total of 213 items would look like this:
+Since a large number of values can be returned via GET requests for lists (such as a list of events, or snapshots), RedMetrics only returns a page of results at a time.
+The server returns a number of header fields that describe the what page has been requested, how many pages there are, and how many results per page:

-{

-  start: 100,

-  count: 50,

-  total: 213,

-  data: [ … ]

-}

-To retrieve the next page of data, the client simply sends the start query parameter set to the next page (150 in this example).
-The count query can also be sent, but the server may not allow the count to exceed a certain maximum value.
+    * `X-Total-Count` - The number of results that fit the query.
+    * `X-Page-Count` - The total number of pages.
+    * `X-Per-Page-Count` - The number of results per page.
+    * `X-Page-Number` - The current page (page numbering starts at 1).
+    * `Link` - The link header provides URLs that allow you to access the first, next, previous, and last pages.
+The link header looks like this: `http://api.redwire.io/v1/game/?&page=0&perPage=3; rel=first, http://api.redwire.io/v1/game/?&page=1&perPage=3; rel=prev, http://api.redwire.io/v1/game/?&page=3&perPage=3; rel=next, http://api.redwire.io/v1/game/?&page=172&perPage=3; rel=last`

+To request a given page of data, use the `page` and `perPage` parameters.
+The `page` is the (1-based) number of the page requested.
+The `perPage` parameter is number of results desired per page.

 ## Data Formats

 By default, all data is sent by the server in JSON.
-To request data in another format, the client can send the Accepts header along with the request, or use the "format" query parameter with the format shortcode.
+To request data in another format, the client can send the Accepts header along with the request, use the "format" query parameter with the format shortcode, or end their request with a dot followed the shortcode, such as `/v1/games.csv`.
 The following formats are provided:

-* Comma-separated values (CSV)

- * MIME type: text/csv

- * Shortcode: csv

-* Tab-separated values (TSV)

- * MIME type: text/tab-separated-values

- * Shortcode: tsv

 * JSON